neynarxyz/nodejs-sdk/README.md

 ## Use Client

-Errors are propagated, so the user can handle them as they please, so use try/catch or .catch() and handle erros accordingly
+Errors are propagated, so the user can handle them as they please, so use try/catch or .catch() and handle errors accordingly

 ```
 try {